dejanbatanjac/dejanbatanjac.github.io/_posts/2019-05-27-normalization.md

     tensor([1., 2., 3.])
     tensor([[[1.]],
             [[2.]],
             [[3.]]])

 Note how we subtract `x - mean[..., None, None]` for specific RGB channel, and also how we do RGB channel division `std[..., None, None]` after that.

-At the end, we will get the result like this setting our data around 0.
+At the end, we will get the result like this where our data pixel values will be around 0.

 ...![]({{site.baseurl}}/images/normalization2.png)

-You may note that before we had our tensor values between [0., 1.], and now we have positive and negative values around 0, ideal for machine learning.
+You may note that before we had our pixel values inside [0., 1.] range, and now we have positive and negative values around 0, ideal for machine learning.